mibzman/Edu/README.md

-# UAkron
+# EDU
-All The Things from my time at UAkron CS
+All notable projects related to my (semi)formal Computer Science education

 Note- For reasons of scholastic integrity some repos may remain private until no later than June 2018